Bitcoin btc

 The European Union is still not unified enough to view it as a monolithic body.
 Many member-states have their own taxes on crypto.

-Likewise, Malta has become a haven for cryptocurrency transactions due to its policy to not charge income or gain taxes on isolated transfers.
+Likewise, Malta has become a haven for cryptocurrency transactions due to its policy not to charge income or gain taxes on isolated transfers.
 Crypto exchanges and day traders are taxed in Malta, falling under the general corporate income tax rate of 35%.
-Portugal is another EU nation without specific cryptocurrency taxation laws.
+Portugal is another E.U. nation without specific cryptocurrency taxation laws.

 On the other hand, Romania charges a 10% tax on all cryptocurrency earnings above €126 annually.